Aditya22112303/CIA1/README.md

 # CIA1
 ## TRACKEDGE-THE ACCOUNTING TOOL
-1.DESCRIPTION: Basically in this project we have tried to design a simple accounting system to keep track of the expenses.Which is based on the concept of journal entry(Debit- the balance  what comes in the account and Credit- the balance what goes out of the account).
+1.DESCRIPTION: The trackedge project is designed to be an e-ledger accounting tool following the principle of accounting.
+We have utilised Pthton for our back-end programming, SQL as the Database Managament Interface (SQLite3 package of Python).
+It has been designed to be mainly utilised to keep a digital record of Accounting Ledgers.
+The Account Numbers act as the Database and the various ledgers linked to it are the Tables stored in that database.
+We have then ut

 2.SOME OF THE IMPORTANT FUNCTIONS USED: